MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 1. Ran a simple shader on the offscreen buffer, to determine where big changes in contrast occurred.
 1. Put the pixels with big changes into a new stencil buffer.
 1. Used the stencil buffer to mask out these high-contrast areas when applying the offscreen buffer back to the screen, resulting in holes in and around the clouds.
 1. Rendered all the particles again in full-screen mode, using the stencil buffer to mask out everything but the edges, resulting in a minimal set of pixels touched.
-Since we already created the command buffer for the particles, we simply rendered it again to the new camera.
+Since we already created the command buffer to render the particles, we simply rendered it again to the new camera.

 ![Image showing the progression of rendering cloud edges.](images/cloud-steps-1-4-700px.jpg)

 The end result was sharp edges with cheap center sections of the clouds.
-While this solution was much faster than rendering all particles in full screen, there is still a cost to test pixels against the stencil buffer.
-A massive amount of overdraw was still expensive.
+While this solution is much faster than rendering all particles in full screen, there's still a cost to test pixels against the stencil buffer.
+A massive amount of overdraw is still expensive.

 ## Cull particles

 For the wind effect, we generated long triangle strips in a compute shader, creating many wisps of wind in the world.
 The wind effect wasn't heavy on fill rate, due to the narrow strips.
 However, the many hundreds of thousands of vertices caused a heavy load for the vertex shader.

 To reduce the load, we introduced append buffers on the compute shader, to feed a subset of the wind strips to be drawn.
-We used simple view frustum culling logic in the compute shader to determine if a strip was outside of camera view, and prevented those strips from being added to the push buffer.
+We used simple [view frustum culling](https://docs.unity3d.com/Manual/OcclusionCulling.html) logic in the compute shader to determine if a strip was outside of camera view, and prevented those strips from being added to the push buffer.
 This process significantly reduced the number of strips, freeing up needed GPU cycles.

 The following code demonstrates an append buffer: